MarcBoule/ImpromptuModular/README.md

 * **AUTOSTEP**: When activated, a write operation will automatically move to the next pad after writing the CV, such that the entire array can be filled with CVs from an external source ([TwelveKey](#twelve-key) for example).

 * **WRITE**: Writes the CV present on the CV IN jack into the currently selected pad.
 The unlabeled jack below this button can be used to send a trigger to automate the writing.
-For example, by connecting the CV output of TwelveKey to the CV IN input of CvPad, the GATE output of TwelveKey into the WRITE input in CvPad, and with AUTOSTEP on, a series of notes can be entered directly into the 16 pads.
-These notes can be used to manually select the sequence to play in Foundry and many of the Phrase Sequencers.
+By connecting the CV output of TwelveKey to the CV IN input of CvPad, the GATE output of TwelveKey into the WRITE input in CvPad, and with AUTOSTEP on, a series of notes can be entered directly into each of the 16 pads.

 * **V, sharp, flat**: This three-position switch is used to select the display mode of the main CV display.